crosshj/assistant/bookmarks/src/gun/_plan/REFACTOR_PLAN.md

 4. **App-scoped authentication** instead of user-scoped
 5. **Links-as-nodes approach** for content relationships

-**Note**: Phase 2 is about changing the user experience and layout.
+**Note**: Phase 3 is about changing the user experience and layout.
 Phase 1 is about reorganizing the current functionality without changing how it works or looks.

 ## Why This Order?

-1. **Exact replication first** - reorganize without changing functionality
+1. **Controller architecture first** - establish clean separation of concerns
-2. **Cleanup second** - remove architectural debt while maintaining behavior
+2. **gunWrapper cleanup second** - remove debug methods and extract utilities
 3. **Test foundation** - ensure basic operations work exactly the same
 4. **Then migrate** - build new architecture on clean foundation
 5. **Reduce risk** - smaller, testable changes with no user-facing impact